Co-Evolving Latent Action World Models: Introduction

-In summary, our main contributions are: \begin{itemize}[leftmargin=20pt] \item We propose CoLA-World, the first framework that successfully enables joint training of a latent action model with a pre-trained video-generation-based world model. \item Compared to prior two-stage methods, CoLA-World’s joint latent action learning and world modeling yield a higher-quality latent action space and a world model with stronger controllability and sample efficiency, improving both video simulation and downstream visual planning. \item We show that CoLA-World’s joint training exhibits synergistic co-evolution: the improving world model and LAM mutually reinforce each other, creating a tightly coupled system that drives superior adaptability. \end{itemize}
+In summary, our main contributions are: \begin{itemize}[leftmargin=20pt] \item We propose CoLA-World, the first framework that successfully enables joint training of a latent action model with a pretrained video-generation-based world model. \item Compared to prior two-stage methods, CoLA-World’s joint training approach yields a higher-quality latent action space and a world model with stronger controllability and data efficiency, improving both video simulation and downstream visual planning. \item We show that CoLA-World’s joint training exhibits synergistic co-evolution: the improving world model and LAM mutually reinforce each other, creating a tightly coupled system that drives superior adaptability. \end{itemize}